Hon-Hai-Quantum-Computing/tomography_RGD/README.md

                   or     call  basic_sys_setting(Choose) @  Input_setting.py
 ```

+    - (eg) State_version = { 'StateName': 'GHZ',        #  = 'GHZ', 'Had', 'rand', 'KapRnd'
+                      'Nr': 1,                    #  rank: 'GHZ', 'Had' --> only allow Nr =1
+                      'Generate New rand': 1,     #  (only for 'rand', 'KapRnd') 1: generate new data |  0: load existing data
+                      'rand matrix version': 1,   #  (only for 'rand', 'KapRnd') version for random matrices
+                      'List_alpha': [5, 7, 10]    #  only for 'KapRnd' to tune Kappa (not needed for other states)
+    }

       - StateName  =  'GHZ',  'Had',  'rand'   (where 'GHZ' and 'Had' are pure states)

       - Nr  =   number of rank  [  fixed to 1   for  'GHZ', 'Had'   ]

-   - Noise   =   noise model  [only needed for mixed sates]
-      - only implementing exact results now, i.e. not really implemented in the code
-      -  different types for different states, i.e.
-         -  pure states: = 0            (GHZ or Had)
-         -  'rand':      = [0, 0, 0.1]  (actually no effect now)

 2.  controlling parameters for each cases, i.e.  labelling each running case
    - Notes for loading or generating sampled Pauli matrices & measurements